srinidhiaduri/Understanding-Linear-Regression/README.md

 # Understanding-Linear-Regression

-A simple beginners project to explore linear regression.
+A project to implement linear regression from scratch